mtaylor769/es-airvuz/test/api/testReadMe.md

 ##3 Use either of the buttons to navigate
 -Successful authentication should bring you back to localhost or '/' the root index page.

+##Facebook Authentication
+#Use a registered developer's account

+##Google Authentication
+#Use a registered developer's account

+##Instagram validation
+#Use
+username: avzeke
+password: AV2015user1